itarozzi/stm32-nucleo-vscode-template/README.md

 ## Tasks

-In vscodium, tasks allow you to perform a series of operations using external tools.
-These can be run in the IDE through the menus or the CTRL-SHIFT-B shortcut.
+In VSCodium, **Tasks** allows you to perform a series of operations using external tools.
+These can be run in the IDE using menus or the CTRL-SHIFT-B shortcut.

 In this case we'll use them to:
-- call bear to generate clangd configuration file
+- call Bear to generate clangd configuration file
 - build the project calling make
 - flash the firmware to MCU calling make